Bachelor Of Science

 four primary labs used by students in Game Programming: game development and research labs, game play lab, augmented reality lab and playtest and usability lab.

-Play for Change is a cross-disciplinary design, research, development, and assessment game lab hosted by the College of Computing and Digital Media.
+Deep Games Lab is a cross-disciplinary design, research, development, and assessment game lab hosted by the College of Computing and Digital Media.
 We make and evaluate games, interactive documentaries and transmedia projects that aim to promote personal and social change.
 Our work builds bridges between students and faculty, academia and industry, producers and users, an different departments within DePaul.

 Faculty with Real-World Experience